FEMA "not ready" for hurricane season, internal review says

 CNN was first to report on the internal document.

-CBS News has reached out to DHS, which oversees FEMA, for comment.
-In a statement to CNN, the agency called the story "grossly out of context" and said it is "fully activated in preparation for Hurricane Season."
+In a statement to CBS News, an official at the Department of Homeland Security — which oversees FEMA — called the story "grossly out of context" and said FEMA is "fully activated in preparation for Hurricane Season."
+The DHS official described the review's comments on hurricane season as "one line in a nineteen-page slide deck and the unsubstantiated opinion of one official inside the agency."

 "The slide was used during a daily meeting Acting Administrator David Richardson has held every day titled Hurricane Readiness Complex Problem Solving.
-In other words, exactly what the head of an emergency management agency should be doing before Hurricane Season," a DHS spokesperson's statement to CNN read.
+In other words, exactly what the head of an emergency management agency should be doing before Hurricane Season," the statement read.

 In a 30-minute town hall meeting with staff Thursday, Richardson would not say whether the agency is ready for hurricane season when asked, according to multiple FEMA employees.
 Richardson, who has been on the job for less than a week, responded that he's still working on it and should have a better idea within a couple of weeks.